 - What plant could be more properly appear in an article about Spectacular Halloween-Appropriate Species than the incredibly dangerous Death Apple Tree?

-- The intimidating term represents only one of the common names applied to this particular variety of tree.
+- The intimidating term we’re using here represents only one of the common names applied to this particular variety of tree.
 The choice does, however, unquestionably form the most attention-grabbing of the several most frequently used names for the fascinating flora.

-- Its other names include those of the beach apple and the Manchineel.
-The official scientific name for the species, though, remains somewhat difficult to pronounce for most of us.
-That’s because scientists know it as the Hippomane mancinella.
+- Its multiple other names include those of the beach apple and the Manchineel.
+The official scientific name for the species, though, remains somewhat difficult for the layperson to pronounce.
+That’s because scientists know this wonder by the title Hippomane mancinella.

 - This spectacular, and surprising, flora owes its original classification to the noted Swedish botanist and zoologist, Carl Linnaeus.
-The highly respected scientist made the first known formal recognition of it as a separate and distinct species in the year 1753.
+The highly respected scientist accomplished the first known formal acknowledgement of it as a separate and distinct species in the year 1753.

-- By whatever name one chooses to call it, though, one fact about it stands out from the rest.
+- By whatever name one chooses to use to refer to it, though, one fact about the tree stands out from all the rest.
 That’s the fact that it also ranks as toxic in nature.
 In point of fact, this otherwise lovely plant currently represents one of the most poisonous trees known to man.

 - For the moment, the somewhat deceptive Death Apple Tree appears to be maintaining a sufficient and stable population.
-This trend also seems to hold true throughout the entirety of its native range.
-The IUCN, therefore, list it as Least Concern on its Red List.
+That trend also seems to hold true throughout the entirety of its native range.
+The IUCN, therefore, list it as Least Concern on its published Red List.

-- The plant nevertheless does face certain threats that could change that status in the near future.
-The chief of these, like many species, remains the danger posed by climate change.
-It also faces the strong threat of habitat loss, due to man’s ongoing expansion.
+- This plant nevertheless does face certain threats that could change that status in the near future.
+The most severe of these, like most other species, remains the danger posed by ongoing climate change.
+It also faces the strong threat of habitat loss, due to man’s expansion.

 Death Apple Tree Physical Description

-The astounding Death Apple Tree accomplishes something that not every species does.
-That’s true since it impresses those who know of it in several different ways.
+The astounding Death Apple Tree accomplishes something that not every species found on earth does.
+That’s true since the flora impresses those who know of it in several different ways.
 One of those is its sheer size, because mature specimens manage to achieve a relatively significant height.

-Exceptional individuals, in fact, attain heights of as much as 49 ft (15 m).
+Exceptional individual examples, in fact, sometimes attain heights of as much as 49 ft (15 m).
 That’s certainly not huge, of course, but it nonetheless merits appreciation.
 The great majority of specimens, however, typically remain somewhat shorter than this in terms of total height achieved.

-The bark of the awesome Death Apple Tree, meanwhile usually presents as a reddish-gray in color.
-Its leaves typically display a finely-toothed structure along the edges.
+The bark of the awesome Death Apple Tree, meanwhile, most frequently presents as a reddish-gray in color.
+Its leaves also typically display a finely-toothed structure along the edges.
 This foliage further averages between 2 -4 in (5 – 10 cm) in length, and develops as a light green in color.

-It most highly noted feature, though, remains the one from which its common name derives.
+Its most highly noted feature, though, unquestionably remains the one from which its primary common name derives.
 That’s its remarkable fruit, which eventually follows its greenish-yellow flowers.
-While all parts of the tree, remarkably, contain toxins, the fruit remains the most highly toxic.
+While all parts of the tree, remarkably, contain toxins, the fruit remains the most toxic.

 - Kingdom: Plantae